South Africa at the 1992 Summer Olympics

 South Africa competed at the Summer Olympic Games for the first time since 1960 at the 1992 Summer Olympics in Barcelona, Spain.
-South Africa was permitted to re-join the Olympic Movement after its citizens voted to abolish apartheid.
+South Africa was permitted to re-join the Olympic Movement after its white citizens voted to abolish apartheid.
 93 competitors, 68 men and 25 women, took part in 87 events in 19 sports.

 Flag, anthem and team logo

 As a result of a dispute over what flag and anthem to use, the team participated in these games under a specially designed sporting flag.
 The flag consisted of a white field charged with a grey diamond, which represented the country's mineral wealth, three cascading bands of blue, orange, and green, which represented the sea, the land, and agriculture respectively, and the Olympic rings.
 Team uniforms included the emblem of Olympic Committee of South Africa, which depicted Olympic rings surrounded by olive branches, with the name of the country above.
-The Olympic Committee of South Africa stated that Beethoven's "Ode to Joy" was picked as the team's anthem at these games to "represent national unity".
+The Olympic Committee of South Africa stated that Ludwig van Beethoven's "Ode to Joy" was picked as the team's anthem instead of the national anthem at the time, "Die Stem van Suid-Afrika", at these games to "represent national unity".
 During the opening ceremony, the flag was carried by marathon runner Jan Tau.